rmorillo24/WaterLeakDetector/README.md

 You can try this setup in your PC with some configuration

-* Use de `flows.json` file to run the modbus server simulator.
+* Load `flows.json` file in node-red to run the modbus server simulator.
 It will act as a smart meter, or any other modbus slave.
 * Configure the server with the IP address of your PC
 * Run `randomModbusInjector.py` to populate the slave sim with some random data.
 Beware that the script has the parameters hardcoded, so if you change the `datamodel.json`file you will have to adapt this script.
 Also, change the IP address to match with the above
 * Configure `modbusreader.py`with the IP of the sim server and run.